giacomoorsini/SVM_for_signal_peptide_prediction/README.md

 cat training_set_parsed_negc.tsv training_set_parsed_posc.tsv > training_set_parsed_totc.tsv
 ```

+You can access these and the intermediary files in this GitHub repository at `./preprocessing/Train_bench_sets/`.

 ## 2.3.
 Cross-validation sets
 A **Cross-Validation** procedure is crucial to evaluating the model design and avoiding potential biases such as overfitting; validating the model on a limited amount of data allows for a less optimistic estimate of how well the model will generalize, also helps in the choice of the hyperparameters.

 To maintain the correct proportion of negative and positive entries in each cross-validation set, the Training set is divided into a **parsed Positive Training set** (874 entries) and a **parsed Negative Training set** (7618 entries).
 Each of the two sets is then divided into 5 subsets, leading to **5 Cross Validation positive subsets** and **5 Cross Validation negative subsets**.
 The positive and negative cross-validation subsets are then paired and concatenated into **5 cross-validation sets**, containing CV0, CV1, CV2, and CV3 with 1699 entries and CV4 with 1697 entries, respectively.
+You can access these and the intermediary files in this GitHub repository at `./preprocessing/CV_set/`.

 ```
 split -d -a 1 -l$(( ($(wc -l < training_set_parsed_negc.tsv) +4)/ 5)) training_set_parsed_negc.tsv CV_neg_